 API Reference

-IonHour REST API documentation.
+Ionhour REST API documentation.

-The IonHour API lets you programmatically manage checks, view incidents, and integrate monitoring into your CI/CD pipelines.
+The Ionhour API lets you programmatically manage checks, view incidents, and integrate monitoring into your CI/CD pipelines.

-Base URL: https://app.failsignal.com/api
+Base URL: https://api.ionhour.com/api

 Quick Start